McGill-NLP/syntactic-substitutability/BERTHeadEnsembles-limisiewicz-et-al/README.md

 # Head Ensembles w/ Substitution
 This code contains the original code from [Limisiewicz et al.](https://arxiv.org/abs/2004.14620) and modifications used in our experiments.
 Relevant details to replicate our results are included below.
 Some information has been copied from the original repository.
-See the original repository for full documentation.
+See the [original repository](https://github.com/tomlimi/BERTHeadEnsembles) for full documentation.

-## Extracting BERT Attention Maps
+## Extracting BERT Attention Maps (Baseline)
 **The code and instruction for running BERT over text and extracting the resulting attention map were created by Kevin Clark and were adapted for this project.
 The original code is available at [Attention Analysis Clark et al.](https://github.com/clarkkev/attention-analysis)**